TelegramBots/book/src/2/chats.md

 For this parameter, you can pass directly a	`long` _(the chat or user ID)_, or when sending to a public group/channel, you can pass a `"@chatname"` string

-### Getting full info about a chat (`GetChatAsync`)
+### Getting full info about a chat (`GetChat`)

-Once a bot has joined a group/channel or has started receiving messages from a user, it can use method `GetChatAsync` to get detailed info about that chat/user.
+Once a bot has joined a group/channel or has started receiving messages from a user, it can use method `GetChat` to get detailed info about that chat/user.

 There are lots of information returned depending on the type of chat, and most are optional and may be unavailable.
 Here are a few interesting ones: